FrancisBanville/ms_interpreting_probabilities/README.md

 distributions, hinges on our understanding of these probabilities and the specific ecological processes we aim to capture.

-An important aspect to consider when using probabilities of interactions is knowing if they describe potential or realized interactions, as these two types of interactions have distinct conceptual underpinnings and sources of uncertainty.
+An important aspect to consider when using interaction probabilities is knowing if they describe potential or realized interactions, as these two types of interactions have distinct conceptual underpinnings and sources of uncertainty.
 A potential (regional) interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they interact if they were to encounter each other and given sufficient time) whereas a realized (local) interaction is the occurrence or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
-For two co-occurring taxa and over infinite time, the probability of local interaction is equivalent to the probability of regional (potential) interaction.
+For two co-occurring taxa and over enough time, the probability of local interaction is equivalent to the probability of regional (potential) interaction.

 We use the terms *metaweb* [@Dunne2006Network] to designate regional networks of potential interactions and *local networks* [@Poisot2012Dissimilaritya] for those of realized interactions.
 Metawebs are the network analogs of the species pool, where local networks originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb [@Saravia2022Ecological].
-Without clear documentation, it can be challenging to know if published probabilistic interaction networks describe local or regional interactions (@Tbl:prob provides examples of studies employing both types of probabilistic interaction networks), or if so-called probabilities are in reality a form of interaction score.
+Without clear documentation, it can be challenging to know if published probabilistic interaction networks describe local or regional interactions, or if so-called probabilities are in reality a form of interaction score.
 When probabilistic regional interactions are used and interpreted incorrectly as local interactions (and conversely), this may generate misleading findings during data analysis.
-We believe that a better understanding of probabilistic local and regional interactions would prevent interpretation errors (e.g., when studying network-area relationships with metawebs or local networks) and facilitate a more adequate use of interaction data.
-In the following sections, we delve into these distinctions as we scale up from pairwise interactions to higher-level representations of ecological networks, i.e. local networks and metawebs.
+A better understanding of probabilistic local and regional interactions would prevent interpretation errors (e.g., when studying network-area relationships with metawebs or local networks) and facilitate a more adequate use of interaction data.

-# Pairwise interactions: the building blocks of ecological networks
+## The outcome of probabilistic interactions is usually binary

 Local networks and metawebs, like any type of network, are made of nodes and edges that may be represented at different levels of organization.
 The basic